231tr0n/trial/home.md

 > [!NOTE]
 > Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Highlights information that users should take into account, even when skimming.

+> [!IMPORTANT]
+> Highlights information that users should take into account, even when skimming.

+> [!WARNING]
+> Highlights information that users should take into account, even when skimming.

+> [!CAUTION]
+> Highlights information that users should take into account, even when skimming.

 ----------------------------------------
 | Item              | In Stock | Price |
 | :---------------- | :------: | ----: |